khanali37gmail/python-challenge/README.md

 # Python-challenge
 Module 3 challenge
 In this Repository I have two challenges stored.
+# Code
+The codes has been derived from many soruces but not limited to youtube, stackoverflow, www3schoolcom. phython.com, zoom class at bootcam.

 # Data Analysis for Budget and Data Analysis for Election.